Cheryl277/Project-3-Unidenified-Falling-Objects-/README.md

 <img width="759" alt="Screen Shot 2023-04-24 at 7 52 49 PM" src="https://user-images.githubusercontent.com/120348065/234139729-7bd40d30-ae58-423e-9cab-a7ed2854cf3d.png">

 - The graph above shows that there are significantly more UFO sightings than meteorite sightings.
-Especially
+It increases significantly from the 1960's to the 2000's.
+We suspected the reason behind the increase of the sightings was because of development of technology, cameras are more advanced as time passes.

 ![screenshot_2023-04-20_at_6 48 34_pm](https://user-images.githubusercontent.com/120348065/234139232-83db95b2-b82d-4967-bc2c-b2b4aac6a3cc.png)